morphismtech/squeal/squeal-postgresql/README.md

 Now that we've defined the SQL side of things, we'll need a Haskell type for users.
-We give the type `Generics.SOP.Generic` and `Generics.SOP.HasDatatypeInfo` instances so that we can decode the rows we receive when we run @getUsers@.
-Notice that the record fields of the
-@User@ type match the column names of @getUsers@.
+We give the type `Generics.SOP.Generic` and `Generics.SOP.HasDatatypeInfo` instances so that we can decode the rows we receive when we run `getUsers`.
+Notice that the record fields of the `User` type match the column names of `getUsers`.

 ```haskell
 >>> data User = User { userName :: Text, userEmail :: Maybe Text } deriving (Show, .Generic)